OHDSI/GIS/vocabularies/readme.md

 | **Phenotypic Feature**   | Refers to observable traits or characteristics of an individual, influenced by genetic and environmental factors. | `Element Relevant To Depression`                             | **NO**             |
 | **Socioeconomic Feature**| Involves social and economic factors that impact health, such as income, education, or employment status.     | `Employment In Population`                                                     | **NO**             |
 | **Type Concept**         | A categorization used to define where the record comes from.                                                 | `Air Quality Database`                                                                                             | **YES**            |
-## Concept Names
-All concept names are uniquely generated, adhering to source data specifications and informed by the relevant literature to ensure precision and alignment with established terminologies.

-## Concept Codes
-Concept codes were either adopted directly from source data or autogenerated for newly developed terms (start with 'GIS' prefix).

 ## Concept Classes
 | **concept_class_id**    | **Definition**                                                                                                     | **Example**                                                                                                     |
 |-------------------------|---------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------|